Prettier graphs

 tdap <- read.delim("https://github.com/IowaBiostat/data-sets/raw/main/tdap/tdap.txt")

-This dataset contains three variables: Delivery
+This dataset contains three variables: Delivery,

 indicating the time of delivery in weeks since inception,

-, an indicator for whether or not a woman received the
+Vac, an indicator for whether or not a woman received the

-Tdap vaccine during pregnancy, and tVac
+Tdap vaccine during pregnancy, and tVac, the number of

 weeks into the pregnancy the woman received the vaccine.

-filter
+filter function

-to create a subset of this data containing
+from dplyr to create a subset of this data containing

 only women who received the Tdap vaccine

-).
+(Vac = 1).
 Using the subset, create a linear regression

 model investigating the relationship between when the woman received the